hyperaudio/hyperaudio-lite-editor/README.md

 #### Open source license

 If you are creating an open source application under a license compatible with the GNU Affero GPL license v3, you may use `Hyperaudio Lite Editor` for free under the terms of the [AGPL-3.0](./LICENSE).
-This is the deafult license for `Hyperaudio Lite Editor`.
+This is the default license for `Hyperaudio Lite Editor`.

 #### Non-commercial use